-Full arch prosthesis maintenance or all on 4 maintenance
+Full arch prosthesis home care and all on 4 home care

 This information applies to acrylic, composite, or porcelain prosthesis and to all on 4 or implant supported denture or implant supported full arch bridge (or any other name).